afigard/afigard/README.md

 <img align="right" height="270px" alt="GIF" src="https://www.themasterpicks.com/wp-content/uploads/2020/04/22b22287602523.5dbd29081561d.gif" />

-- I’m currently following the major **Data & Artificial Intelligence**
+💻 I’m currently following the major **Data & Artificial Intelligence**

-- Github is quite new for me, so feel free to give me any advice !
+🌱 Github is quite new for me, so feel free to give me any advice !

-- I’m open to collaborate with other Developers
+🌎 I’m open to collaborate with other Developers

 <br>

-- Ask me about anything !
+🤝 Ask me about anything !
 I am happy to help

-- You can reach me via the social media above
+👆 You can reach me via the social media above

 <br>

-- Other than coding, I really like doing sports
+🏋️ Other than coding, I really enjoy doing sports

 <br>
 <br>